Opening Very Soon in Parramatta

 What We’re Aiming to Achieve

-From May 2018, Sydney Story Factory Parramatta will start rolling out workshops straight away.
-As in Redfern, we will run workshops during school hours for school groups, after school, on weekends, and during school holidays.
+Story Factory Parramatta is rolling out workshops straight away.
+As in Redfern, we're running workshops during school hours for school groups, after school, on weekends, and during school holidays.
 Workshops may be one-offs, short series or run for eight weeks in parallel with the school term.
 They may be run at our new, purpose-built creative writing centre, or on-site at our partner schools or community groups.

 This is what we aim to deliver: